Learn more about our featured winery principals from Winebow Imports.

 Sandra Tavares da Silva Borges

-During her 25-year career at Yalumba, Louisa has become one of the world’s most respected winemakers – forging an identity for Australian Viognier, challenging perceptions of Barossa Shiraz, leading her viti- and vinicultural teams to ever greater heights, and giving up her nights, weekends, and spare moments for the betterment of Australian wine.
+During her 25-year career at Yalumba, Australia’s oldest family-owned winery, Louisa has become one of the world’s most respected winemakers – forging an identity for Australian Viognier, challenging perceptions of Barossa Shiraz, leading her viti- and vinicultural teams to ever greater heights, and giving up her nights, weekends, and spare moments for the betterment of Australian wine.
+In addition to being Chief Winemaker for Yalumba, she is also in charge of the winemaking at Pewsey Vale in Eden Valley and Jansz in Tasmania.

 Barossa Valley, Australia